 By bringing together collaborative teams across the organization, DevOps creates an environment for bringing code to market faster, reducing human errors and bugs, enhancing version control, and optimizing costs — all while improving resource management.

-How to Implement DevOps: DevOps Journey
+How to Implement DevOps: Complete Guide

 Embrace cultural shift in an organization

-One of the keys to implementing DevOps is an effective integration of people, processes, and tools to transform an organization into a single entity.
+One of the keys to DevOps implementation is an effective integration of people, processes, and tools to transform an organization into a single entity.
 As such, a cultural shift is the backbone of DevOps, and changing your company’s culture will help you face challenges.

 Monitoring & Feedback